There are 3 types of results for a COVID-19 (coronavirus) PCR or antigen test:

 A negative test result means that the virus was not found in your sample.

 It does not mean that you definitely do not have COVID-19.
 It just means that the virus was not found in the sample.

-If you have a negative (not detected) antigen test result, you need to report your negative antigen result.
+You no longer need to report your negative antigen result.

 Invalid test result

 A test sample for COVID-19 may not always give a clear result.
 This is called an invalid result.
 It means that the test could not detect if you have COVID-19.

 An invalid test result means that the test could not detect if you have COVID-19.

 If you have an invalid antigen test result, do another test.

 An inhibitory results from a PCR test means a small amount of the virus was found, but not enough to test positive.